-My name is Imbi Neeme and I am a recovering blogger, an impending novelist and a crochet tragic.
+My name is Imbi Neeme and I am a recovering blogger, a debut novelist and a crochet tragic.

-This blog is a safe place for me to share my crochet projects and/or writing projects.
+This blog is a safe place for me to share my crochet and writing projects.

-You can contact me with compliments, complaints and gifts of wool at email@example.com.
+You can contact me with compliments, complaints and gifts of yarn at email@example.com.

-You can also read more about me, the writer, at my official website: imbineeme.com
+You can also read more about me, the writer, at my grown-up author website: imbineeme.com

 ABOUT THE TITLE ‘WE ARE ALL THE SAME WOOL’.